-Did you ever wonder how you could eliminate single-use waste in your kitchen?
+Did you ever wonder how you could take steps to eliminate single-use waste in your kitchen?
 Thankfully it’s easy to find simple zero-waste kitchen swaps.

 Following is a list of single-use items I no longer buy.
-Using reusable counterparts I’ve been able to reduce or even eliminate completely these disposable items.
+Using reusable counterparts I’ve been able to reduce or even eliminate completely these disposable items and save money too.

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)